ganeti/ganeti/man/gnt-backup.rst

 instance.
 If no such parameters are specified, the values are inherited from the export.
 Possible parameters are:

-memory
+maxmem
+    the maximum memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibites

+minmem
-    the memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibites
+    the minimum memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibites

 vcpus
     the number of VCPUs to assign to the instance (if this value makes